sparkletron/mini_colecovision/README.md

   Recommend populating the SMD parts first, then moving on to the through hole parts from passive to active.
 If you do not plan on using a battery pack the shotkey diodes can be omitted.

-  This is a 4 layer board, also no CAD files for the case will be released in this repository.
+  This is a 4 layer board, power and ground planes are run on the two internal planes.

+  All case parts are ABS Plastic.

 ## Completed Project Image